msolefonte/tww2-vco2-framework/README.md

 ## Acknowledgments

 * Special thanks to [Vandy](https://github.com/chadvandy) for its support during the development.
+* Special thanks to all the users that have supported the development economically.
 * Thanks to all the modders of the **Da Modding Den** Discord for they knowledge and they experience.